For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 Extract Databutton, is a text box where you are invited to enter your "own variable list".
-Most of you will not and should not ever do this.
-It is easy to mess up when you type in your names, that is why we have pull down select lists.
-But there may be rare cases where this method may constitute a shortcut, especially for those familiar with the syntax of SAS variables lists.
-Entering a value in this box will cause Dexter to ignore any selections you may have made - the list you type is your entire select list, not an addition to previously-selected items.
-(If you checked the "ALL columns" box, then any list you enter here will be ignored.)
+Most of you will not (and probably should not) ever do this.
+It is easy to mess up when you type in your names, that is why we have pull-down select lists.
+But there are cases where this method can constitute a shortcut, especially for users who are familiar with the syntax of SAS variables lists.
+Entering a value in this box will cause Dexter to ignore any selections you may have made - the list you type is your entire select list; it is not an addition to previously-selected items.
+(But if you checked the "ALL columns" box that takes precedent and any list you enter here will then be ignored.)

 geocode state p87i3 p87i4 p87i5 p87i6 p87i11 p87i12 p87i13 p87i14

 This is fine since we only had to enter the names of 8 data cells.
-But similar requests in the real world could possibly amount to many more data cells being required.
+But similar requests in the real world could possibly have many more data cells required.
 This is where knowing how to use special list notation comes in handy.
 There are basically three key variable list shortcuts that can be used:

 p87i3 p87i4 p87i5 p87i6(used in our last example) can be written as

-and all of the variables corresponding to the 7 tables would be specified.
+and all of the variables corresponding to the 7 tables would be specified (kept on output).

-p12i1-p12i31yield the same result, but the former is easier to code because you don't have to look up the number of cells in the table to code the upper limit of the single-dash interval.
+p12i1-p12i31yield the same result, but the former is easier to code because you don't have to look up the number of cells in the table as you would to code a single-dash interval.

 This short section consists of a set of text boxes where you can specify some useful options.
 The first 3 pertain only to the Listing/Report output type.
 The sort option applies to all outputs.
 Special characters, including quotes (apostrophes or double quote symbols), percent sybmols and ampersands, will be removed from any values entered for titles or footnotes in this section.